 Welcome!

-Check out the menu on the top-right if you are looking for material about my research, projects, education, tools, or my blog.
+Check out the menu on the top-right if you are looking for material about my research, projects, education, or tools.
+I also keep a bliki (previously a blog).

 If you're interested in chatting about topics I'm interested in, working with me, or you're just curious about something I do, you are very welcome to contact me on any of the following.